 1. Try outdoor fabrics indoors

-Textile designer, decorator, and mother of three boys, Kathryn Ireland, knows family-friendly fabrics.
+Textile designer, decorator, and mother of three boys, Kathryn Ireland, knows family-friendly fabrics from online sofa shops.
 Though her sons are now young adults, “They still lounge around and watch football.
 It’s no different, really — they’re just bigger!”
 For high-traffic areas, Ireland advises choosing synthetic, water-resistant fabrics that you can easily clean with a sponge.
 “Outdoor fabrics can be great for this,” she says.
 There’s no reason you can’t use them indoors, too.

 2. Don’t disregard slipcovers